arifix/awesome-posts/README.txt

 Donate link: https://buymeacoffee.com/arifix
 Author URI: https://www.arif-khan.net/
 Plugin URI: https://madebyarif.com/app/awesome-posts
-Tags: post shortcode, post display, post grid, custom post grid Requires at least: 6.2
+Tags: custom post, post display, post grid, custom post grid, display posts Requires at least: 6.2
 Requires PHP: 7.4
-Tested up to: 6.5
+Tested up to: 6.6.1
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+== Awesome Posts ==
 Transform Your Posts with Style - Your Ultimate WordPress Plugin for Showcasing Posts in a Grid Layout!

 == Description ==

-The Awesome Posts plugin enables you to handle multiple post shortcodes.
-You can easily customize the format, query, filters, layouts, and styles using a simple editor.
-This versatile plugin supports both regular posts and custom posts.
+The Awesome Posts plugin allows you to manage various post shortcodes effortlessly.
+You can conveniently adjust the format, query, filters, layouts, and styles through an intuitive editor.
+This adaptable plugin is compatible with both standard posts and custom posts.

+== Key Features ==
+*  Unlimited Grids: Say goodbye to limits.
+Add as many grids as you need to keep your audience engaged.
+*  Custom Posts Support: Showcase your posts & custom posts in stunning custom grids with an easy-to-use shortcode, perfect for any layout.
+*  Versatile Filters: Display your posts and custom posts using a comprehensive range of filters, including: Post Type, Taxonomy, Terms, Post Status, Date Range, Include/Exclude, Author, Keyword, Order & Orderby, Offset etc
+*  Live Preview: See changes in real-time with the live preview feature, making design adjustments quick and easy.
+*  Extensive Font/Text Settings: Customize every aspect of your text with a wide array of font and text settings, from size and style to color and spacing.
+*  Content Settings: Fine-tune your content with advanced settings, giving you complete control over how your posts appear.
+*  Brand Customization: Personalize your posts with your brand colors, custom fonts, and even access to all Google Fonts.
+*  Backup & Restore: Safeguard your content with built-in backup and restore options, ensuring your data is always secure.

 Plugin Documentation: [Plugin Docs](https://madebyarif.com/app/awesome-posts)

 *   [Live Demo](https://madebyarif.com/wp/awesome-posts/)
 *   [Need Help?](https://madebyarif.com/app/awesome-posts#contact)
 *   [About Author](https://www.arif-khan.net/)

-==  Features ==
-*   Manage both standard posts and custom posts
-*   You can create unlimited shortcodes in the Customizer
-*   Offers a wide range of customization options

 You can make my day by submitting a positive review on <a href="https://wordpress.org/plugins/awesome-posts/" target="_blank"><strong>WordPress.org!</strong></a> or <a href="https://buymeacoffee.com/arifix" target="_blank"><strong>Buy me a Coffee</strong></a></p>